 You want to take the world by storm.
 Where do you start?

 It’s a laudable aim, wanting to make your mark on the world.
 Knowing the right moves to get you there can be tricky, though.
 Where to start?
 Which companies to target?

 Black Box aspired to become the world’s largest technical services company and knew that they wanted to achieve this pursuing an aggressive acquisition strategy of data services businesses that provided structured cabling solutions.
 They were of course doing the usual due diligence activities to make sure each company they were looking at was sound from a financial perspective.
-But Leslie Fernandes, Managing Director at Black Box, wanted to go further and evaluate each target company from a people perspective.
+But Leslie Fernandes, Group Managing Director at Black Box, wanted to go further and evaluate each target company from a people perspective.